-Upon arrival at the Platform Party holding area [location TBA], an NYU staff member will greet you and give you directions for the processional.
-A light breakfast will be available.
+Upon arrival an NYU staff member will greet you and give you directions for the processional.
+A light breakfast or lunch will be available.

 The Law School photographer will be taking photographs of the platform party, special guests, trustees, donors, and students.

-All members of the platform party must begin lining up at 10:15 a.m. for the JD Ceremony and 3:15 p.m. for the LLM/JSD Ceremony.
-An NYU staff member will escort you to the front of the Beacon Theatre, where you will wait until the student processional is completed before processing into the theatre.
+All members of the platform party must begin lining up at 10:15 a.m. for the JD Ceremony and 2:45 p.m. for the LLM/JSD Ceremony.
+An NYU staff member will escort you to your entry point, where you will wait until the student processional is completed before processing into the theater.

 There will be a formal recessional at the end of Convocation.
 Please plan on staying for the entire program and participating in the recessional.
 You will be cued by an NYU staff member to begin the recessional.